kleientertainment/ds_mod_tools/pkg/Python27/README.txt

 threads to work properly.
 Below is a table of those options, collected by Bill Janssen.
-We would love to automate this process more, but the information below is not enough to write a patch for the configure.ac file, so manual intervention is required.
-If you patch the configure.ac file and are confident that the patch works, please send in the patch.
-(Don't bother patching the configure script itself -- it is regenerated each time the configure.ac file changes.)
+We would love to automate this process more, but the information below is not enough to write a patch for the configure.in file, so manual intervention is required.
+If you patch the configure.in file and are confident that the patch works, please send in the patch.
+(Don't bother patching the configure script itself -- it is regenerated each time the configure.in file changes.)

 Compiler switches for threads .............................